-Calvary Theological Seminary is committed to stopping misconduct in all of its forms.
-Any CTS student who believes that he/she has been subjected to misconduct has the right to file a complaint through the procedures delineated below.
+Calvary University is committed to stopping misconduct in all of its forms.
+Any CBC student who believes that he/she has been subjected to misconduct has the right to file a complaint through the procedures delineated below.

-Calvary Theological Seminary encourages individuals to report incidents of misconduct regardless of who the alleged offender may be.
-CTS will not pursue disciplinary action against a student who claims to be a victim of misconduct in connection with reporting that misconduct or against students named as witnesses.
+Calvary University encourages individuals to report incidents of misconduct, regardless of who the alleged offender may be.
+CBC will not pursue disciplinary action against a student who claims to be a victim of misconduct in connection with reporting that misconduct or against students named as witnesses.

-Student complaints about a CTS student, faculty, or staff member can be made to:
+Student complaints about a CBC student, faculty, or staff member can be made to:

-Jolayne Rogers, Human Resources/Title IX Coordinator
+Moriah Roberts, Title IX Coordinator

+Email: moriah.roberts@calvary.edu

-E-mail: jolayne.rogers@calvary.edu Phone: 816-322-0110, ext.
-1311
+Phone: 816-322-0110 ext.
+1302